 Keeping your loved ones safe with a generator in Michigan’s often changing weather may be on your mind.
 Generators offer a valuable backup power source during outages, but if they’re not used properly, they can also pose a serious safety risk.
-That’s why it’s important to know how to use a generator safely, so you’re ready for emergencies.
+It’s important to know how to use a generator safely, so you’re ready for emergencies.

-Protect your home and your family by following these safety tips:
+Protect your home and family by following these safety tips:

 - Select the right generator.
 Generator safety begins at the time of purchase.
 Before you buy, you’ll first want to determine your wattage needs.
 Think about what items you need to use and add up the wattage.
 This is known as the “constant wattage.”
 Your generator should meet or exceed your constant wattage and “start-up wattage,” which supports motor-driven appliances like refrigerators, freezers and air conditioners.
 In addition, make sure the voltage rating on your generator matches the rating on the appliances you want to run.
 Consult a licensed electrician to help you determine which generator is right for you.

-- Never run generators, grills, camp stoves, and other gas-burning devices indoors, including in a garage, basement, or even a partially enclosed space.
-When generators are run in enclosed spaces, they emit dangerous carbon monoxide (CO), which can lead to CO poisoning and even death.
-According to the Consumer Product Safety Commission, more than 700 people have died from CO poisoning by generators between 2010 and 2020.
-Before operating a generator, you should remember to:
+- Never run generators, grills, camp stoves and other gas-burning devices indoors.
+This includes in a garage, basement or even a partially enclosed space.
+When generators are run in enclosed spaces, they emit dangerous carbon monoxide (CO).
+Exposure can lead to CO poisoning and even death.
+According to the Consumer Product Safety Commission, more than 700 people died from CO poisoning by generators between 2010 and 2020.
+Before operating a generator, you should remember to do the following.

-- Place your generator outside (the Electrical Safety Foundation recommends at least 25 feet away from your home), and point the engine exhaust away from windows and doors.
+- Place your generator outside at least 25 feet away from your home.
+Point the engine exhaust away from windows and doors.

 - Make sure you have properly working battery-powered CO detectors.
-Test your CO detectors once monthly and remember to change the batteries at least twice per year.
+Test your CO detectors monthly.
+Remember to change the batteries at least twice per year.
 A helpful tip is to change the batteries as you set your clocks back for daylight saving time, once in the fall and once in the spring.

 - Don’t plug your generator into the wall.
 Plugging a generator directly into a wall outlet can cause something known as “backfeed.”
 Backfeed is when the generator begins feeding electricity back into the power lines.
-As a result, you could cause damage to both you and your neighbor’s homes, and seriously injure those who may be working on the lines to restore power.
+As a result, you could cause damage to both you and your neighbor’s homes.
+This also can seriously injure those who may be working on the lines to restore power.
 Instead, use one of the following hookup methods:

 - Have a qualified electrician install a transfer switch.
-A transfer switch closes the path of electricity between our power lines and your main electrical panel and opens the path between the panel and the generator.
+A transfer switch closes the path of electricity between our power lines and your main electrical panel.
+It also opens the path between the panel and the generator.